How to File Taxes When You Live and Work in Different States

 This will instruct your employer to not withhold income tax from the state where you work.
 Equally as important, it will instruct your employer to withhold income tax for the state where you reside.

-Here’s a list of states and their reciprocal agreements as of 2018.
+Here’s a list of as of 2022.
 The list is organized as “state of work: states of residence.”

 Thus, for example, if you work in North Dakota, you don’t have to file a nonresident return there if you live in Minnesota or Montana.